jamesisaac/react-native-background-task/README.md

   $ react-native link react-native-background-task
   ```

-2. One manual step is still needed - in the file
+2. One manual step is still needed - in your project file
   `android/app/src/main/java/myapp/MainApplication.java`, add the following to
   the end of the `onCreate()` method: